mattlianje/pipeviz/README.md

 - **Frameworks are brittle** (dbt) couple you to their dialect, manifest, and world view.
 - **Manual docs rot** (immediately).

 With Pipeviz, you declare your immediate dependencies (preferably) at compile time: "this code reads from A, writes to B".
-Pipeviz stitches them into complete end-to-end lineage.
+Pipeviz stitches these tactical declarations into complete end-to-end "strategic" lineage.

 *Bonus: Since pipeviz is just niceties on top of a plain JSON spec, you can throw it into any LLM and get results.*